-Going for a run, walk, bike ride, or swim using your Apple Watch and the Workouts app, only to later discover that your paired iPhone doesn’t show a map of your activity?
+Going for a run, walk, bike ride, or swim using your Apple Watch and the Workouts app, only to discover later that your paired iPhone doesn’t show a map of your activity?
 If so, you aren’t alone.
 And we’ve got some tips to get your workouts showing your routes again!

 Just remember that you see the route map on your paired iPhone in the Fitness app (iOS14+) or Activity app (iOS13 and below), not on your Apple Watch!